UniqueNetwork/unique-marketplace-api/README.md

 ### Run the application using Docker Compose

 The main folder of this repository contains a functional [`docker-compose.example.yml`](https://github.com/UniqueNetwork/unique-marketplace-api/blob/release/v1.0/docker-compose.example.yml) file.
 All settings based on env variables and listed in `docker-compose.example.yml` file.
-You can create your own `docker-compose.yml` file based on example, change settings and run service.
+To setup the initial docker-compose config file, make a copy of the example file renaming it to `docker-compose.yml`.
+Tweak the settings and run the service.

-Run the application using it as shown below:
+Run the application using using these commands:

 ```shell
 $ git clone https://github.com/UniqueNetwork/unique-marketplace-api.git